Girgias/intersection-types/README.md

 function foo(CountableIterator $x) {}
 ```

-In this case number is a symbol that is only visible locally and will be resolved to the original `Traversable&Countable` type during compilation.
+In this case `CountableIterator` is a symbol that is only visible locally and will be resolved to the original `Traversable&Countable` type during compilation.

 The second possibility is an exported typedef: